Our Faculty and Staff

 Physician-in-Charge, Moreno Valley Community Health Center

-Dr. Aguilera serves as the Associate Residency Program Director and Physician in Charge of the resident-run Moreno Valley Community Health Center.
+Dr. Aguilera serves as the Associate Program Director and Physician in Charge of the teaching clinic in Moreno Valley Community Health Center.
 Dr. Aguilera graduated from University of Illinois, School of Medicine, and completed family residency training at Riverside University Health Systems.
 He serves as Clinical Skills 1 Director for UCR School of Medicine.
-His special interests include Women’s Health, Prenatal, Pediatrics, Procedures, Medical Education and Training, and Underserved and Vulnerable Populations.
+His special interests include Women’s Health, Prenatal, Pediatrics, Procedures, Medical Education, and providing care to Underserved and Vulnerable Populations.
 He speaks native Spanish, having immigrated from Mexico at a young age, and focuses on culturally and linguistically sensitive patient-centered care.
-Dr. Aguilera loves knowing that he is impacting people’s lives by serving as a role model.
+Dr. Aguilera loves knowing that he is impacting people’s lives by serving as a role model to his patients, residents and community.
 He enjoys working with his colleagues, residents, nursing staff, and patients.
-Outside of work, Dr. Aguilera enjoys traveling, road trips to National Parks, camping, fishing, hiking, playing sports, and bike riding.
+Outside of work, Dr. Aguilera enjoys time with his wife and 2 boys - traveling, road trips to National Parks, camping, fishing, hiking, playing sports, and bike riding.

 Associate Program Director